 - and Learn how to exercise individual responsibility and facilitate change on campus, and at local, regional, national and international levels through their coursework, scholarship and service on issues pertaining to the environment and sustainability.

 Our students and faculty are active locally, nationally, and internationally in studying and helping to solve these challenges.
-ES is one of the fastest growing programs at Colby and we offer a diverse interdisciplinary curriculum.
+ES is one of the fastest growing departments at Colby and we offer a diverse interdisciplinary curriculum.
 Our gateway and senior capstone courses are national models.
 Books and articles authored by Colby faculty are used around the world.
 We have received major funding from the Andrew W. Mellon Foundation, the National Science Foundation, and many other sources to support our initiatives.
 Colby was one of the first colleges in the nation to purchase 100% of its electricity from renewable energy sources, and we are committed to the goal of carbon neutrality.
-Our nationally-recognized program has won awards from the U.S. Environmental Protection Agency and the State of Maine in recognition of our commitment to environmental sustainability as reflected in our innovative project-based curriculum and for enabling our students to engage with environmental challenges at Colby, in Maine, and around the world.
-Recent examples of student-led initiatives include establishing an organic garden, developing a climate change action plan for the campus and the local community, and raising awareness at the state and federal levels about the dangers of using hazardous chemicals in personal care products and children’s toys.The Environmental Studies program offers interdisciplinary majors in environmental policy, in environmental science, and in environmental computation as well as a minor in environmental studies that can be elected by majors in any discipline.
+Our nationally-recognized department has won awards from the U.S. Environmental Protection Agency and the State of Maine in recognition of our commitment to environmental sustainability as reflected in our innovative project-based curriculum and for enabling our students to engage with environmental challenges at Colby, in Maine, and around the world.
+Recent examples of student-led initiatives include establishing an organic garden, developing a climate change action plan for the campus and the local community, and raising awareness at the state and federal levels about the dangers of using hazardous chemicals in personal care products and children’s toys.The Environmental Studies department offers interdisciplinary majors in environmental policy, in environmental science, and in environmental computation as well as a minor in environmental studies that can be elected by majors in any discipline.
 Each ES major provides a broad-based course of study and prepares graduates to understand and to address the many complex environmental challenges facing our country and the world.

 The three recently remodeled science buildings and the F.W.
 Olin Science Center have excellent teaching and research laboratories furnished with the necessary equipment to undertake sophisticated environmental investigations.